What is construction equipment procurement software?

 - Submittal status tracking per equipment item

-When to adopt: the spend threshold
+When to adopt: the bid volume threshold

 How it differs from general procurement software